Shanghai International Settlement

 Nanking Road, Shanghai, within the International Settlement.

 1935 map of Shanghai showing the International Settlement with its boundary marked "settlement boundary", as well as the French Concession with an unlabelled boundary also marked.

-The Shanghai International Settlement originated from the 1863 merger of the British and American enclaves in Shanghai, in which British and American citizens would enjoy extraterritoriality and consular jurisdiction under the terms of unequal treaties agreed by both parties.
+The Shanghai International Settlement originated from the 1863 merger of the British and American concessions in Shanghai, in which British and American citizens would enjoy extraterritoriality and consular jurisdiction under the terms of unequal treaties agreed by both parties.
 These treaties were abrogated in 1943.

 The British settlements were established following the victory of the British in the First Opium War (1839–1842).
 Under the terms of the Treaty of Nanking, the five treaty ports including Shanghai were opened to foreign merchants, overturning the monopoly then held by the southern port of Canton (Guangzhou) under the Canton System.
 The British also established a base on Hong Kong.
 American and French involvement followed closely on the heels of the British and their enclaves were established north and south, respectively, of the British area.

 Unlike the colonies of Hong Kong and Macau, where the United Kingdom and Portugal enjoyed full sovereignty in perpetuity, the foreign concessions in China remained under Chinese sovereignty.
 In 1854, the three countries created the Shanghai Municipal Council (SMC) to serve all their interests, but, in 1862, the French concession dropped out of the arrangement.
 The following year the British and American settlements formally united to create the Shanghai International Settlement.
 As more foreign powers entered into treaty relations with China, their nationals also became part of the administration of the settlement.
-The number of treaty powers had climbed to a high of 19 by 1918 but was down to 14 by the 1930s: the United Kingdom, the United States, Japan, France, Italy, Norway, Sweden, Denmark, the Netherlands, Spain, Portugal, Peru, Mexico, and Switzerland.
+The number of treaty powers had climbed to a high of 19 by 1918 but was down to 14 by the 1930s: the United Kingdom, the United States, Japan, France, Italy, the Sweden Norwegian Union, Denmark, the Netherlands, Spain, Portugal, Peru, Mexico, and Switzerland.